 You’re not designing for someone holding a product in their hands.
 You’re designing for someone walking past, across a crowd, in bright daylight.

-A simple checklist for distance clarity:
+A simple checklist to get started:

-- One logo — clear and dominant
+- One clear logo

 - One supporting line (max) — keep messaging minimal